cboettig/pdg_control/inst/examples/perfect_policy_imperfect_implement.md

 ```
-Error: object 'stats' not found
+Error: object 'p1' not found
 ```